danielanthonycollins/riff-review/README.md

   - Cause: This was caused by the modal JS code in script.js added from Bootstrap
   - Solution: After removing said modal JS code, the error disappeared and all modals still worked as expected.

+- Logged out users able to access restricted pages
+  - Problem: When a user is logged out, they can still access pages restricted to logged in users only by replicating the URL in the URL bar.
+For example, logged out users can just add the extension /get_reviews onto the end of the home URL and access it without logging in.
+  - Cause: No code is present to ensure that only logged in users can access these pages.
+  - Solution: A new function was created for login_required which was applied to all the relevent pages which should be restricted to logged in users only.
+If a logged out user now tries to access one of these pages, they are redirected to the login page and told they must login to access them.

 ---